tetris245/ULTRAbc/README.md

 Changes for future version

+* New command: ptcode to reveal codes used on items controlled by portal link
 * Added emergency buttons in timer cell (when they are enabled)
 * Fixed the bug with whispers after initialisation